Molecular Parity Nonconservation in Nuclear Spin Couplings: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Science Foundation under grant CHE-1709944.
-M.K. is grateful to the Mainz Institute for Theoretical Physics (MITP) for its hospitality and acknowledges support from Russian Foundation for Basic Research under Grant No. 17-02-00216.
-The authors wish to Acknowledge Professor Robert Harris for useful discussions on symmetry and parity nonconservation.
+This work was supported by the National Science Foundation under grant CHE-1709944 and by the Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter'' (PRISMA+ EXC 2118/1) funded by the German Research Foundation (DFG) within the German Excellence Strategy (Project ID 39083149).
+M.K. is grateful to the Mainz Institute for Theoretical Physics (MITP) for its hospitality and acknowledges support from Russian Science Foundation under Grant No.\ 19-12-00157.
+The authors wish to acknowledge Prof.\,Robert Harris for useful discussions on symmetry and parity nonconservation, Prof.\,David DeMille for his comments on the theory and possible experimental implementations, and Dr.\ Leonid Skripnikov for finding a numerical error in our estimates.